 There’s also Motorola Migrate, which you’ll find essential if you already use an Android phone.
 This wirelessly moves photos, videos, SIM contacts, call and text history from any mobile running Android 2.2 and above.

 Siri can’t touch this

 But the headlining Moto X feature is Touchless Control, which basically gives you Google Now voice controls without having to first turn on or even pick up the phone.

 After a two-minute “voice training” session in a quiet room, we found the system worked brilliantly: all you need do is say, “OK, Google Now” followed by a question and the phone will spring to life and seek out an answer.
 You can ask it to call friends, set a reminder, open an app, navigate to a location or, well, pretty much anything else.
 It's certainly as effective as Siri on this front, and while Apple’s tech perhaps “talks back” to you more naturally, the ability to fire off questions without touching the handset is a real step forward.
 More of this, please.

-We’re disappointed that the Moto X isn’t making its way to the UK, because it’s one of the best phones Motorola has ever produced.
+The Moto X is probably the best phone Motorola has ever produced.
 While it doesn’t push the boundaries for processing performance, photographic skills or screen size, it’s a phone that’s designed to be easy to live with and easy to use – and it hits its marks perfectly.
 The long battery life, sturdy build, pocket-friendly size and various user-orientated interface tweaks and apps make the X one of the friendliest smartphones around.

 Motorola Moto X